robertpal200/palmerGithub/README.md

 # palmerGithub
-repository of code snippits for Data Science and final project
+repository of code snippits for Data Science